ibm-cloud-docs/assistant/dialog-runtime.md

 1. Use the "Try it out" pane to test the digression behavior.

     Again, you cannot define the start and end of a digression.
 The user controls where and when digressions happen.
 You can only apply settings that determine how a single node participates in one.
-Because digressions are so amorphous, it is hard to predict how your configuration decisions will impact the overall conversation.
+Because digressions are so unpredictable, it is hard to know how your configuration decisions will impact the overall conversation.
 To truly see the impact of the choices you made, you must test the dialog.

-The #reservation and #cuisine nodes represent two dialog branches that participate in a single user-directed digression.
+The #reservation and #cuisine nodes represent two dialog branches that can participate in a single user-directed digression.
 The digression settings that are configured for each individual node are what make this type of digression possible at run time.

 ![Shows two dialogs, one that sets the digressions away from the reservation slots node and one that sets the digression into the cuisine node.](images/digression-settings.png)